Higher Certificate Science in Computing (with Options in Computer Applications, Commercial Programming, Computer Networking) CW206

-- Year 1 of the programme is examined on a continuous assessment basis with no end-of-year exams.
+- Year 1 of the course is examined on a continuous assessment basis with no end-of-year exams.

-- This programme has been designed to give students the broadest possible choice before a specialised area is chosen.
+- This course has been designed to give students the broadest possible choice before a specialised area is chosen.

 What follow-on study opportunities are available?

 Graduates of the Applications option may apply to proceed to Year 3 of the BSc in IT Management (CW217).
-Graduates of the Programming option may apply to proceed to Year 3 of the BSc in Software Development (CW207) at IT Carlow.
-Once graduates have completed their degree, they can also apply for an Honours degree programme in the area of their specialisation.
+Graduates of the Programming option may apply to proceed to Year 3 of the BSc in Software Development (CW207) at Institute of Technology Carlow.
+Once graduates have completed their degree, they can also apply for an Honours degree course in the area of their specialisation.

 What exemptions will I receive?-

 What will I be able to do when I finish the course?

 Graduates from this area go on to work as programmers in the world of business or as software support and sales representatives.

 - English or Irish O6/H7

 Applications & Interpersonal Communications